 Understanding leaf blower terminology may seem unnecessary, but a lot of people do not know relevant terms like these.
 When having a conversation about leaf blowers, knowing certain terminology is important.
-Otherwise, articulating your thoughts is automatically much harder.
+(Visit Our Reviews) Otherwise, articulating your thoughts is automatically much harder.
 So, what does CFM mean on a leaf blower and how does it relate to using it?

 Leaf Blower Terminology

-When purchasing a leaf blower, there are a few things that you will want to know and understand.
+When using a leaf blower, there are a few things that you will want to know and understand.
 You will want to know its blower strength.
 The reason leaf blower terminology is so important is because this is often not explained.
 There are a few acronyms that can describe the blowing strength of the leaf blower: CFM, MPH, and CC.
 Each have their own unique meaning and understanding them will make purchasing a leaf blower all that much easier.

 CFM stands for cubic feet per minute.
 It is a measurement of the leaf blowers performance.
 More specifically, it represents the power of the leaf blower.
 It is the power behind the air volume expelled by the blower every minute.
 For example, 400 CFM means that 400 cubic feet of air volume is expelled each minute through the leaf blower.